Interphase (video game)

-Interphase is a 1989 combination first-person shooter and puzzle video game developed by The Assembly Line and published by Image Works for multiple platforms.

-The developers were licensed to use concepts from Neuromancer, reflected in the virtual-reality cyberspace concept and theme of a powerful corporation.

-The game is a first-person shooter, but the game primarily focuses on puzzle-solving using the interaction between a 3D cyberpunk environment and its conceptual relationship with a 2D zoomable blueprint in which a non-player character is indirectly guided through the floors of a high-security building.
+Interphase is a video game developed by The Assembly Line and published by in 1989 Image Works for the Amiga, Atari ST, and MS-DOS.
+It is a first-person shooter with an emphasis on puzzle-solving using the interaction between a 3D cyberpunk environment and its relationship with a 2D zoomable blueprint in which a non-player character is indirectly guided through the floors of a high-security building.
+The developers licensed concepts from William Gibson's novel Neuromancer.

-Later games that have a similar style to the 3D elements in Interphase include Pyrotechnica and Rez.

 Plot

 In the future, automation of most jobs has led to boredom, which in turn has led to a boom in the leisure industry.
 DreamTracks, created by Dreamers who work for multi-national corporations, are recorded patterns of imagination.
 The general public then view these DreamTracks as a form of entertainment.

 The player, Chad a Dreamer discovers that subliminal messages are being inserted into DreamTracks to persuade consumers to buy certain products and more worryingly, to push certain political viewpoints and pro-government propaganda.

-Using a human to computer interface, known as an Interphase', Chad sets out to destroy a particularly dangerous DreamTrack stored in a high security building.
+Using a human to computer interface, known as an Interphase, Chad sets out to destroy a particularly dangerous DreamTrack stored in a high security building.
 He has asked his girlfriend, Kaf-E to physically break into the building while he virtually infiltrates the computer to disable computer controlled defences and security systems.